Build Your Blog Into A Marketing Monster – One Post At A TimeFeatured

 Ignoring comments is poor form.
 If you come across a blog with lots of comments and little or no input from the blog owner, then it can appear that the blogger is disinterested in the customer.
 The exact opposite of what you are trying to achieve.

 Using comments is a bad idea because if you create something truly worthwhile, then a lot of your time will be spent cleaning up spam, answering customer questions and dealing with the admin of the comments system.

 This is the drawback of allowing comments in your blog.
 The time spent dealing with comments could be better devoted to another blog post.

 It’s a matter of personal preference which you choose.
 In the early days of creating your blog, it is nice to get feedback via comments, and it can give you the motivation to keep providing more information.

 Building an email list is such a good reason for producing a blog in the first place.
 Email lists are a topic worthy of discussion all on their own, and that’s something we will cover shortly, suffice to say that having a subscriber form and gaining signups will give you a great indication of how well your content is being received.

 Social Media Coverage.

 Are people tweeting your blog posts or liking your pages?
-Social interaction can give you a very good indication of which posts people are enjoying and sharing.
+Social interaction can give you an excellent indication of which posts people are enjoying and sharing.